zeeshanmcp12/gcp/gcp-ace-notes.md

 - We can open Cloud Shell Editor in browser
 - We can interact with any type of files right from the browser

+### Google Cloud SDK

+Set of command-line tools that helps us to manage GCP resources through the terminal

+- gcloud
+- gsutil
+- bq
+- kubectl

+These tools can be run in interactive mode as well as automated scripts.

+#### Authorization to GCP

+- User account
+  - Single machine
+  - An account for a user
+- Service account
+  - google account
+  - Multiple machines
+  - Can be used programmatically

+#### Set of commands to initialize, authorize, and setup

+- gcloud init
+- gcloud auth login
+  - Authorize our access for gcloud with user's google credentials and sets the current account as default
+  - This is similar to Connect-AzAccount in Microsoft Azure
+- gcloud config
+  - used to configure accounts and projects
+- gcloud components
+  - install, update, delete sdk components that gives us more flexibility with different resources
+  - We can refer "Components" in GCP as "Resource Provider" in Microsoft Azure

+#### gcloud command format

+gcloud [COMPONENT] [ENTITY] [OPERATION] [POSITIONAL_ARGUMENTS] [FLAGS] gcloud   compute   instance   create     demo-instance-1       --zone=us-central1-a

 ## gcloud commands

 - gcloud services enable storage.googleapis.com